Benefits of Migration to Latest Magento Version

 - No vendor support.
 Magento 1 is already viewed as a dying platform, so Magento developers will not be willing to invest in fixing or improving their Magento 1 extensions.
 Magento development companies will focus their efforts on creating new Magento 2 extensions, while many Magento 1 extensions will become outdated and will stop working properly, ultimately causing issues with your store’s functionality.
 Moreover, as new features will not be added to Magento 1, your store competitiveness will be at risk.

-2 will help you eliminate these issues and avoid risks while ensuring increased website performance and better customer experience.
+Migration to Magento 2 will help you eliminate these issues and avoid risks while ensuring increased website performance and better customer experience.

 Why you should migrate